agentreno/jenkins-aws/README.md

 terraform apply
 ```

-Terraform will output a URL to access the Jenkins master.
+Terraform will output a URL to access the Jenkins master, and the initial
+administrator password..

 ## TODO